-There are many things that get annoying while driving and increase stress, like taking phone calls while driving, speeding in a school area, taking a turn without giving the signal, but one of the most annoying things is when you are in the middle of bumper-to-bumper traffic.
+Many things get annoying while driving and increase stress, like taking phone calls while driving, speeding in a school area, taking a turn without giving the signal, but one of the most annoying things is when you are in the middle of bumper-to-bumper traffic.
+Read more about the dangers of bumper-to-bumper driving below and how to protect yourself (and your car).

 According to recent research in the UK, as many as 9 out of 10 drivers found that they had such an experience, and a quarter of those surveyed admitted to having personally driven unsafely close to another driver.
 The crash results show that 1 in 8 road accidents is caused by such driver behavior, leading to the fatal fact of as many as 100 deaths or serious injuries each year.
 Only in the UK.